ViktorZvonar/ro-sham-bo-game/README.md

 **Warning:**
 While the game is fun, the AI has a twisted sense of humor!
 Enjoy and may the odds be ever in your favor.

+## How to Play:

+1. Open the browser console.
+2. Call the function `game()` to start playing.
+3. Follow on-screen instructions and alerts.

 ## Features:

 - Cool art visuals in the console.